2yan/Dynet/README.md

 ### Other rambling
 The thing with having a dynamic setup like this is that we end up going a step back in terms of one of the biggest recent advancements in AI.
 We figured out that using the chain rule could be used to backpropagate, but that becomes difficult when you have a cloudlike structure of neurons.

+## Ethical Concerns about creating conciousness.
+ Lol I wish this was that advanced.

 ## Can I help?
 If you write all the tests as you code. yes.
 Otherwise you're just going to get on my *Nerves*